oliviakwon/MICB475_Team6/Notebook/P03 -  QIIME 2 Taxonomic Analysis.md

 4. Visualize the taxonomy by converting qza files to qzv.
 5. Generate the taxonomy bar plot.
 6. Transfer the taxonomy and taxonomy bar plot visualization files to local computer and view the taxon using view.QIIME2.org.
-7. If mitochondria or chloroplast taxons are present, remove these sequences and generate a new table.
+7. If mitochondria or chloroplast taxons are present, perform taxonomic-based filtering to remove these sequences and generate a new table.
+8. Summarize the table without mitochondria and chloroplast.
+9. Visualize the table without mitochondria and chloroplast by converting qza file to qzv.
+10. Transfer the table without mitochondria and chloroplast to local computer and view the table using view.QIIME2.org.

 ## Output files:
 Path: /data/team6_dysautonomia_data